This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy in a residential area of the town of Burnley, Lancashire.
 Its main services include dispensing NHS and private prescriptions and selling over-the-counter medicines.
-The pharmacy provides the NHS Pharmacy First Service, supplies some people with their medicines in multi-compartment compliance packs and delivers some medicines to people’s homes.
+The pharmacy provides the NHS Pharmacy First Service, a ‘flu vaccination service, and supplies some people with their medicines in multi-compartment compliance packs and delivers some medicines to people’s homes.

 Inspection summary findings